We’ve Never Slept Better Thanks to This Stylish, Chunky Knit Weighted Blanket

 The Cons of the Napper

 The biggest con is the price.
-Ranging from $249 to $279, it's certainly an investment piece, but the price is on par with other comparable blankets from Gravity Blanket and Coolmax.
+Ranging from $139 to $319 depending on size and style, Bearaby's blankets are certainly investment pieces, but the price is on par with other comparable blankets from Gravity Blanket and Coolmax.
 Bearaby does have a 30-day return policy though, so if you try it out and don't think it's worth it, you can easily send it back.
 If the price is way out of your budget, there are tons of other weighted blankets at lower price points you can consider trying first.

 If you're really on a budget and have the time and patience, you could even try making your own using rice and plastic bags.

 While also its biggest perk, the weight of the blanket means it can be difficult to lift.
 A few times when I was sleeping near the edge of my bed and turned over, the blanket fell to the floor, and lifting it back up in a hazy, half-asleep state was quite the feat.
 This isn't the blanket you'll want to tote from your bedroom to the living room and back on a regular basis, at least not without enlisting another person for muscle reinforcement.
 I suggest keeping the blanket in the room where you intend to use it most.
 For me, that means it stays put on the end of my bed until I'm ready to curl up into a deep, deep sleep.

 Yes, a couple of hundred dollars sounds like a lot for a blanket, but if you're considering buying an oversized, chunky knit blanket that can easily cost upwards of $300, why not spend that money on a similar-looking blanket that's specifically designed to help you sleep better and feel calmer?
 We could also see a Bearaby Napper making a great splurge-worthy gift for someone on whom you'd normally spend that amount, maybe your significant other, a loved one coping with an anxiety disorder or insomnia or someone for whom you struggle to come up with good gift ideas, like a grandparent.